xian145/Bootcamp/testing_nextjs/README.md

 so we need to import the router inside the [id].js file

+### Creating static pages with dynamic URLs

+- Static data fetching: You can tell Next.js to fetch that content at build time, and generate static pages that are then served to the user without further action.
+It’s the best of both worlds: your data is dynamic in nature, but you create static pages from it.

+### Fetching data in Next.js

 when we want to fecth some data to fetch data we can do it in at least 3 ways:
 - Server side: this will require a special function provided by next.js (getServerSideProps()) where the server that is hosting our app will fetch the information before the pages is rendered, this will require more time than client side. but sometime this is needed if we need something from a database

 - Client side: we let the client fetch the information, it will be faster

-- Static data fetching: You can tell Next.js to fetch that content at build time, and generate static pages that are then served to the user without further action.
-It’s the best of both worlds: your data is dynamic in nature, but you create static pages from it.